Azal-Amer/QuantumInfection/README.md

 > - [ ] Implement alternating rounds system
 > 	- [ ] Each player has their own number of gates, not from the fixed whole
 > - [ ] Add a play-again button
-> - [ ] Debug the behavior of the API, sometimes the board doesn't initialize properly
+> - [x] Debug the behavior of the API, sometimes the board doesn't initialize properly
 > - [ ] Implement SWAP and $C_{z}$ gates

+### Oct 22
+- Added a listener for the `endgame`  emitted from`Roundrunner`, into `gamePalate`.
+Now when the game ends, the palate is un-clickable and the board isn't interface-able.
+		- Additionally, modified the`draw()` function of the gate object, so that it now takes `inactive` as a parameter.
+That way I can deactivate gates visually at will
+- Implemented display at endGame, along with a Play again button which resets the board and player states.
+	- Should also declare the winner, not yet implemented
 ## Python Notes